nrieb/ai-prolog1/README.md

 ===================
 This is my solution for the vampires and werewolves program.
 The vampires and werewolves must use a boat to move across a river.
 At any point in time, werewolves may not outnumber vampires on any side of the river.

 I’ve used a BFS search based upon George Luger’s BFS algorithm.
+This is where I am printing my solution and the intermediate steps.

 State representation
 -------------------